-Summit reflection video on the 13th Sunday in Ordinary Time with Mark Hart.
+Summit reflection video on the 3rd Sunday of Advent with Rachel Penate

 Covecrest is more than a retreat center and summer camp.
 Covecrest is a community of Catholics committed to transforming teens, transforming parishes, and transforming culture.
 Will you join us?